-Example: The wizard will be chanting all day tomorrow.
+Example: The wizard all day tomorrow.

 Pronouns step in and take the place of tired-out nouns whenever they can't bear to repeat themselves even one more time.
 We feel that our extreme appreciation for pronouns is best illustrated through An Example.
 So here you go:

 The Flash said that The Flash wanted to perform a duet at the concert, but The Flash couldn't sign up without The Flash's best friend to be The Flash's partner.

 This sentence is awkward and slightly sad.
 It also makes us twitch a little.
 This is better:

 The Flash said that he wanted to perform a duet at the concert, but he couldn't sign up without his best friend to be his partner.